 Be wholehearted.
 Be unashamedly you.
 Be real.
 Be present.
 You are meant to be you

-If you are willing to share a story from your heart, trust that your story is worth sharing.
+If you are willing to share a story from your heart and work on your public speaking vulnerability, trust that your story is worth sharing.
 There will be people who are inspired, motivated and encouraged by hearing your story.
 There will be others who don’t care much about what you say, and that’s OK too.
-For many, it is that feeling of, “hey, I’m not the only one who feels this way”, or perhaps “well, if she can do it then I can”.
+For many, it is that feeling of, “hey, I’m not the only one who feels this way”, or perhaps “well, if she can do it then I can too”.